Mazda Motor (OTCMKTS:MZDAY) Releases FY 2023 Earnings Guidance

-Mazda Motor (OTCMKTS:MZDAY – Get Rating) issued an update on its FY 2023 earnings guidance on Friday morning.
-The company provided earnings per share (EPS) guidance of $1.03-$1.03 for the period.
+Mazda Motor (OTCMKTS:MZDAY – Get Rating) updated its FY 2023 earnings guidance on Friday.
+The company provided earnings per share guidance of $1.03-$1.03 for the period.
 The company issued revenue guidance of $30.89 billion-$30.89 billion.

-A number of equities analysts recently commented on the stock.
-Bank of America upgraded shares of Mazda Motor from a neutral rating to a buy rating in a research report on Wednesday, March 2nd.
-Zacks Investment Research lowered shares of Mazda Motor from a hold rating to a sell rating in a research note on Tuesday, May 17th.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and two have assigned a buy rating to the stock.
-According to MarketBeat, Mazda Motor presently has a consensus rating of Hold and an average price target of $4.25.
+Separately, Bank of America upgraded shares of Mazda Motor from a neutral rating to a buy rating in a research report on Wednesday, March 2nd.

 Mazda Motor Corporation engages in the manufacture and sale of passenger cars and commercial vehicles in Japan, North America, Europe, and internationally.
 Its principal products include four-wheeled vehicles, gasoline reciprocating engines, diesel engines, and automatic and manual transmissions for vehicles.